Aydana1/AI_Maze_Python_assignment/readme.md

 I have initMaze and loadMaze functions in one file "last.py".
-There're also functions for smell&wind calculation, printing, monster moving, smell propagation.
+There're also functions for smell&wind calculation, printing individual nodes, monster moving, smell propagation.

 Commands for running the program: cd aidana_maze/proj